 \subsection{Evaluation results on \benchname}

-In \Cref{tab:mainresults}, we present the results of evaluating \modelname series models and other LLMs on \benchname.
+In \Cref{tab:mainresults}, we present the results of evaluating \modelname series models and other LLMs on the Python version of \benchname.
+The results for multilingual versions can be found in \Cref{appendix:multilingualevaluationresults}.
 It includes both the average results and the results across four different types of information within the benchmark, each item in the table is the score resulting from running the base tests and extra tests.
-We also report the evaluation results of other well-known models on \benchname, which can be found in \Cref{appendix:scalingupmodelsonapeval}.
+We also report the evaluation results of other well-known models, which can be found in \Cref{appendix:scalingupmodelsonapeval}.

 \paragraph{\modelname outperforms other models of comparable size} \modelname consistently outperforms other models in both the 1B+ and 6B+ parameter sizes.
 It achieves the highest average score, with the best 1B+ model surpassing the top scores of other models by 10.4\%, and even by 11.5\% when running extra tests.
 Similarly, the best 6B+ model exceeds by 4.3\%, and by 3.0\% in the case of extra tests.
 Additionally, across various information types, \modelname consistently demonstrates optimal performance among all similarly sized models.